Wikipedia

 A candidate for a seat must submit nomination papers signed by ten registered voters from that area, and pay £500, which is refunded if the candidate wins at least five per cent of the vote.
 Such a deposit seeks to discourage frivolity and very long ballot papers which would cause vote splitting (and arguably voter confusion).
 Each constituency is also called a seat (as it was in 1885), as it returns one member, using the first-past-the-post electoral system, under which the candidate with a plurality of votes wins, that is greatest number of votes.
 Minors (that is, anyone under the age of 18), members of the House of Lords, and prisoners are not qualified to become members of the House of Commons.
 To vote, one must be a UK resident and a citizen of either Britain, a British overseas territory, Ireland, or a member of the Commonwealth of Nations.
 British citizens living abroad are allowed to vote for 15 years after leaving.
 It is a criminal offence for a person to vote in the ballot of more than one seat which is vacant at any election.
 This has not always been the case: before 1948 plural voting was permitted as voters qualified by home ownership or residence and could vote under both entitlements simultaneously, as well as for a university constituency if a university graduate.

 Once elected, Members of Parliament normally continue to serve until the next dissolution of Parliament.
-But if a member dies or ceases to be qualified (see qualifications below), his or her seat falls vacant.
+But if a member dies or ceases to be qualified (see qualifications below), their seat falls vacant.
 It is also possible for the House of Commons to expel a member, a power exercised only in cases of serious misconduct or criminal activity.
 In each case, the vacancy is filled by a by-election in the constituency, with the same electoral system as in general elections.

 The term "Member of Parliament" by modern convention means a member of the House of Commons.
 These members may, and almost invariably do, use the post-nominal letters "MP".
 The annual salary of each member is £86,584 effective from 1 April 2023.[29]
 Members may also receive additional salaries for other offices they hold (for instance, the Speakership).
 Most members also claim for various office expenses (staff costs, postage, travelling, etc.) and, in the case of members for seats outside London, for the costs of maintaining a home in the capital.